A while back, I was driving to San Diego with a fellow sex educator. We were both heading down from LA to teach at a weekend Tantra festival.

 In my current primary relationship with Ian, we started the relationship based on radical honesty and transparency.

 It has also created a need for growth.
 Sometimes very uncomfortable growth.
-Recently, we’ve been completely reinventing our relationship, pulling apart enmeshment and dismantling old behaviors and patterns that don’t serve us as we uncover even deeper truths about what we want and what we need.
+One of the steps we took was completely reinventing our relationship, pulling apart enmeshment and dismantling old behaviors and patterns that don’t serve us as we uncover even deeper truths about what we want and what we need.